Ghost Recon Phantoms

 Ghost Recon Phantoms Overview

-Ghost Recon Online is the latest installation in the Tom Clancy’s Ghost Recon series.
-You will be able to select from one of three classes to help your teammates in a squad-based system.
-Players can also customize their weapons.
+Ghost Recon Phantoms is the latest installation in the Tom Clancy’s Ghost Recon series.
+You will be able to select from one of three classes (Assault, Support, or Recon) to help your teammates in a squad-based system.
+Players can also customize their weapons and armor with equipment upgrades.
 In game, the use of military technology and proper communication will be key.
 The game features regular content updates, based off of community feedback.

 Before you head into the game you are able to pick between three available classes.
 Each one of these classes has their own tactical style and team objectives in the game.
 Luckily you’re never locked into playing just one and can dabble between the classes if you want to spice up your gameplay and mix things around.
 The three available classes are the Assault that is equipped with an assault rifle, a Recon that likes to shoot things from a distance with a sniper rifle, and the Specialist that can be seen as a support type of class that carries a light machine gun.
 Like I have said, each one of these classes have their own required play style, and you definitely need to have each one of these classes in your squad or else you will have a bad time, but more on that later.